viviando/National-Power-Outages/README.md

 # National-Power-Outages
-code to analyze national power outages
+code to clean and analyze national power outages